Jump to Main Content

 • Prerequisite courses must be completed with a grade of 2.0 or higher, AP/IB scores (if awarded credit by the UW), or Cr (if a Cr/NC class).

-• Courses equivalent to INFO 200 are not generally available outside the UW, and transfer students or those who attend UW Bothell or UW Tacoma are not expected to have taken it.
+• Courses equivalent to INFO 200 are not available outside the UW, and transfer students, including UW Bothell or UW Tacoma, are not expected to have taken this course.

-• If you have taken multiple classes that fulfill the same requirement, we will consider the course where you earned the highest grade.
+• If you have taken multiple classes that fulfill the same requirement, you will select which course you want considered in the application.

 Resources: